Anti-Patterns in Tech Cost Management: Bad Cloud Strategy

 3600 servers, 729k CPU cores, 5PB RAM, 33PB HDD, 522 PB direct-attached SSD running all-out, 24×7 is unusual.
 Per their tech blog, they had to invent their own database just to store and index every website and link they came across.
 (A problem Google solved with BigTable.)
 Their core backend is highly optimized and changes slowly.
 None of this screams “you should move to the cloud and go serverless.”
 It all argues for the opposite.

 Also, unlike DHH, they are not dogmatic.
 Their customer-facing front end runs on AWS.
 They use it where it’s appropriate.
-Which is what you should do even if your environment is far more cloud-friendly than theirs.
+Which is what you should always do.
+In extremes that will mean 0% cloud.
+In others it will mean 100% cloud.
+Most of us live somewhere in between.

 Key Takeaway